 In addition to a wrongful death claim, a deceased accident victim’s surviving family may file what is known as a survival action.
-Pursuant to 42 P.S. §8302, a survival action allows a decedent’s estate to pursue a decedent’s own claims.
-This can include conscious pain and suffering which occurred prior to death, as well as for the lost wages that the decedent would have earned.
+Pursuant to 42 P.S. § 8302, a survival action allows a decedent’s estate to pursue a decedent’s own claims.
+This can include conscious pain and suffering that occurred prior to death, as well as the lost wages that the decedent would have earned.
 A well-practiced Altoona accidental death attorney could further describe whether this type of claim may be appropriate in a given situation.

 Unfortunately, comparative negligence may play a role in wrongful death claims just as it could in other types of personal injury cases.
 If a court determines that someone involved in a fatal accident was partially negligent and, therefore, partially responsible for causing the accident in question, the court may reduce the amount of compensation his or her surviving family members can recover.